Npcodes1/Npcodes1/README.md

-### Hi there 👋
+### Hi there, everyone.👋

+My name is Nicole and I'm currently teaching myself coding.
+I come from a science background and hoping to one day incorporate the two worlds together.😊

+Some things about me:
+- I’m currently working on freeCodeCamp.
+- I’m currently learning Applied Visual Design in CSS.
+- I’m looking for help with...everything lol.
+- Pronouns: She/Her
+- Fun fact: I take kickboxing as a way to de-stress.

 <!--
 **Npcodes1/Npcodes1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->